ezakhar/help/en/tariffs/Premium.md

 * The extension of the tariff’s period of validity is performed by paying the invoice for a new period.

-* When the “Premium” tariff is used together with the “Coach” and/or “Club” tariffs, the license fee for the “Premium” tariff is included in the total invoice, which is made during the calendar month and invoiced on the 1st day of every month.
+* When the “Premium” tariff is used together with the “Coach” and/or “Club” tariffs, the license fee for the “Premium” tariff is included in the total invoice, which is made during the calendar month and issued on the 1st day of every month.